 If the ring you have ordered or are thinking of ordering is a surprise for someone and you don’t know their size you are welcome to get in touch with us and we can send you one of our sample rings in a random size and then swap this for the correct size when you know it, thus avoiding the resize charge.

-Nearly all of our rings can be resized – we charge £40 to do this to cover the postage and the work involved.
+Nearly all of our rings can be resized – we charge between £50 and £90 to do this to cover the postage and the work involved.
 While we resize a piece we also clean the piece and restore it to its original state when it was just finished.

 When you return the ring to us for resizing, please include a note of your name, return address and what needs to be done, as well as any other contact information if applicable.
 If this isn’t included, we won’t know who or where the piece has come from and will be unable to resize or return it to you.

 Our titanium rings cannot be resized more than a size or two either way – therefore it’s really important to take the above information into account when ordering a titanium ring.
-If you do require a very different size once it’s been ordered we can make a new replacement ring for the reduced price of £150, within 30 days of receiving the original piece.
+If you do require a very different size once it’s been ordered we can make a new replacement ring for a reduced price within 30 days of receiving the original piece.